 For endoscopic retrieval, the dog or cat won’t need much time to recover.
 After the anesthesia wears off, pets should regain their appetite and resume normal activities.

-Thoracic, stomach, or intestinal surgery, however, may require longer recovery time because inner organs may have been damaged from the foreign body.
+Thoracic, stomach, or intestinal surgery, however, may require longer recovery time because inner organs may have been damaged by the foreign body.
 The stitches will also take time to heal.
 Pet owners should allow their pets plenty of time to rest and administer any medication from the veterinarian.
 Painkillers and antibiotics are commonly prescribed to suppress pain and prevent infection.
 The veterinarian will schedule a future appointment to remove any remaining sutures and ensure the progress of recovery.